 The SEND Register:

 The school keeps a list of all pupils who have SEND this list is called the SEND register.
 It allows us to track their progress and attainment.
-In addition we can review participation in our Beyond the Curriculum offer and other aspects of the broader school offer
+In addition, we can review participation in our Beyond the Curriculum offer and other aspects of the broader school offer.

 We screen all children at several points in their school career to identify SEND.
-Most of the screening tools we use measure processing and depending on the outcome would then result in further exploration and assessmentPupils can also be added to the list through referrals made to the Special Educational Needs and Disabilities Coordinator (SENDCO) by their class teacher or parent.
+Most of the screening tools we use measure processing and depending on the outcome would then result in further exploration and assessment.
+Pupils can also be added to the list through referrals made to the Special Educational Needs and Disabilities Coordinator (SENDCO) by their class teacher or parent.

 The SEND register identifies pupils as either SEN Support or as having an Education, Health Care Plan this is primarily for the school's census reporting.